 We are so excited that we were able to visit the Ice Castles here in Utah again.
 The Midway Ice Castles have moved locations and are at the Homestead Resort in Midway, and tickets are on sale now.
 We have a discount code, so make sure to check below for the current discount.

-We had a wonderful time at the Ice Castles this year.
-The grounds seemed much larger and could accommodate the large crowds better.
+We always have a wonderful time at the Ice Castles this year.
+The grounds are large and can accommodate more people than their previous locations.
 Some years we have had to wait in huge lines even to get into the Ice Castles, but this year we walked right in and the longest line we had was about 20 minutes for the big slide (which was worth it).
 We didn’t feel too crowded, and we were glad we stayed away from the later night times because that is when most people like to visit.
-Besides, we love to come in the late afternoon so we can explore in the light, but be there when the lights start to come on.
+Besides, we love to come in the late afternoon so we can explore in the light, but also be there when the lights start to come on.

->

-> There were quite a few things to see this year.
+There is always a lot to see and do at the Midway Ice Castles.
 The smaller slides were really fun because they were built in tunnels.
 Our kids loved this, and even Mom and Dad squeezed through the small tunnels to slide down.
 There was also a fountain in the middle that was especially beautiful all lit up.
 There were tons of archways and places to sit for pictures.
 We loved looking at all the icicles and admiring the work that it takes to create such a magical place.

->

-> Once the lights kick on, the place has an entirely different feel.
+Once the lights kick on, the place has an entirely different feel.
 This year there is also music playing inside the castle, and the lights seem to shift with the music.
 We love seeing the different colors, and watching how the ice castles change when the sun goes down.
 Seeing the ice castles during the day is definitely different than after dark.